This is where we try to keep you up to date with news of what's happening and new stuff on the web site.

-Now that we have the projector and screen in our lovely refurbished village hall the LCA have started a new season of films.
 Emma Smith is kindly masterminding these events on the third Monday of each month.
 Doors open at 7 and the shows start at 7.30.
 Entry is free for LCA members but donations to help cover the costs will be welcome.
-For February we have a French historical drama film.
+For May we have an award winning film starring Judi Dench.
 The terms of the licence do not allow us to name the next film here but you can read about it in Hill & Valley.